Crystal Palace vs Stoke City

-The best area is around Selhurst Station (e.g. Edith Road and Dagnall Park).
+One potential area is around Selhurst Station, Edith Road and Dagnall Park.

 The roads in Thornton Heath are mostly pay and display.

-173 miles from the Britannia Stadium, and will take approximate 3 hours 15 minutes to reach, dependant on traffic.
+173 miles from the Britannia Stadium - 3 hours 15 minutes

-There are three stations near the ground, all within five and ten minutes’ walk.
+There are three stations near the ground, all within five to ten minutes' walk.

 Trains to Selhurst Northwood Junction and Thornton Heath run from London Victoria, with a change to there to be made from London Euston.

-From Selhurst: It's well-signposted.
-Turn left out of station, and left at lights into Clifton Road.
-Take the 2nd right opposite Clifton Arms) into Holmesdale Road where Selhurst Park is visible.
+From Selhurst: Turn left out of station and left at lights into Clifton Road.
+Take the 2nd right opposite Clifton Arms into Holmesdale Road where Selhurst Park is visible.

-From Norwood Junction: Straight out of station, and left at end of road into Selhurst Road, Take 3rd turning on right to ground.
+From Norwood Junction: Head straight out of the station, and left at the end of the road into Selhurst Road.
+Take the third turning on the right to Selhurst Park.